 - How we identify and support children's learning and development needs

 Our daily schedule involves working in small groups for identified SEN children and for those due to start Primary school that year.
 Our staff have attended specific training to help identify and support learning needs through observation and assessment.
-Staff have attended such courses as: Making Sense and Behaviour and Visual Training.
+Staff have attended such courses as: Making Sense, Behaviour and Visual, and Makaton Training.

 - Links we have to other agencies